mgutz/task/README.md

 To run server in watch mode: `task server -w`

+To see which tasks will run: `task build --dry-run`

 ## Configuration

 `task` reads `.taskrc` configuration file from same directory as the Taskfile.